LemurDaniel/PROJECT__azure_terraform-pim_v3/README.md

 - As alread defined in the upper Module, several adjustments can be made to PIM-Assignments.
 Since the Relationship between PIM-Settings and Assignemnts per Scope is as Such: Each Scope has ONE-Set of Settings for Each RBAC-Role, but can have multiple assignments for Each RBAC-Role.
 So for other use cases it might be sensible to extract the Modules for PIM-settings of the Current Implementation to another custom Module.

-- (Update) Now an external Data-Source is used wich reads when Performing terraform plan, making the previous static files obsolete.

 - Additional Settings are defined in the same PIM-Assignments Blocks as optional-Keys.
 Leaving them out will either deploy any predefined defaults under `pim_defaults` or make no changes to those settings.